Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The exchange market and demand systems

-We now define the market equilibrium using {\em demand systems}.
-A \emph{bundle} $x$ is a non-negative vector $x \in \R^m_+$.
-A {\em demand system} is a function $D : \R^{m+1}_+ \to 2^{\R^m_+}$; $D(p,b)$ denotes the set of preferred bundles of an agent at prices $p$ and budget $b$.
-Bundles in $D(p,b)$ are called the \emph{optimal} or \emph{demand} bundles at prices $p$ and budget $b$.
-This corresponds to the standard concept of a demand function, except that we do not assume the uniqueness of a preferred bundle.
-For example, in case of a linear utility function $u(x)=\sum_{j\in G} v_j x_j$, $D(p,b)$ includes all fractional assignment of goods maximizing $v_j/p_j$ with a total price $b$.
-If $|D(p,b)| =1$ for all $(p, b) \in \R^{m+1}$ we say that the demand system is \emph{simple}, and we will also use $D(p,b)$ to denote this single bundle.
+We specify the markets via {\em demand systems}.
+A {\em demand system} is a function $D : \R^{m+1}_+ \to 2^{\R^m_+}$; $D(p,b)$ denotes the set of preferred bundles of an agent at prices $p$ that are affordable within budget $b$.
+Here $2^{\R^m_+}$ denotes the family of all subsets of $\R^m_+$.
+Bundles in $D(p,b)$ are called \emph{optimal bundles} or \emph{demand bundles} at prices $p$ and budget $b$.
+The demand system is \emph{simple} if $|D(p,b)| =1$ for all $(p, b) \in \R^{m+1}$; for such demand systems, we will also use $D(p,b)$ to denote this single bundle.
+We make two assumptions on the demand systems.

-We include the budget $b$ in the definition of the demand system, even though for exchange markets the budget of agent $i$ uniquely defined by the prices as $p^\top e^{(i)}$.
-This formalism will be useful for our algorithm where the budgets are defined according to a slightly different set of prices.